JvanKatwijk/qt-1090/README.md

 Running
     ./qt-1090
 the program will start.
-If so configured it will try to run with an SDRplay device, if that is not found, it will try to run with an RTLSDR based dongle.
+As said above, if so configured the program will try to connect to an SDRplay device, if that is not found, it will try to connect to an RTLSDR based dongle.
 If that fails as well,  a dummy input driver is initiated.

+If a device  is found and initialized, two widgets appear, one with the GUI and one for control of the device.
+With the latter, gain, autogain and ppm offset can be set.

 ----------------------------------------------------------------------------
 File input